-Customer segmentation is an effective tool for businesses to closely align their strategy and tactics with, and better target, their customers.
-Every customer is different and every customer journey is different so a single approach often isn’t going to work for all.
-This is where customer segmentation becomes a valuable process.
+Customer segmentation is an effective tool for businesses to closely align their strategy and tactics with, and better target, their current and future customers.
+Every customer is different and every customer journey is different, so a single approach often isn’t going to work for all.

-Let’s begin with understanding exactly what customer segmentation is.
+Let’s begin with understanding exactly what customer segmentation is before diving into customer segmentation analysis.

-Customer segmentation is the process by which you divide your customers into segments up based on common characteristics – such as demographics or behaviors, so you can market to those customers more effectively.
+Customer segmentation is the process by which you divide your customers up based on common characteristics – such as demographics or behaviors, so your marketing team or sales team can reach out to those customers more effectively.

-These customer segmentation groups can also be used to begin discussions of building a marketing persona.
-This is because customer segmentation is typically used to inform a brand’s messaging, positioning and to improve how a business sells – so marketing personas need to be closely aligned to those customer segments in order to be effective.
+These customer segmentation groups can also be used to begin discussions of building a marketing persona or product user persona.
+This is because effective customer segmentation analysis is typically used to inform a brand’s messaging and positioning, helps organizations know what new products are services they might want to invest in, and uncovers ways to improve how the business sells.
+Because of this, marketing personas need to be closely aligned to those segments in order to be effective.

-The marketing “persona” is by definition a personification of a customer segment, and it is not uncommon for businesses to create several personas to match their different customer segments.
+The “target persona” (or “marketing persona”) is, by definition, a personification of a specific customer segment so it’s not uncommon for businesses to create several personas to match the various customer segments they’ve created.

-But for that to happen, a business needs a robust set of customer segments off of which to base it.
-Which leads us to the next section, distinguishing the difference between customer segmentation and market segmentation, so that your segmentation is as accurate as possible.
+But for that to happen, a business needs a robust set of customer segments to form a customer segmentation model.
+This leads us to the next section, distinguishing the difference between customer segmentation and market segmentation, so that your segmentation is as accurate and specific to you as possible.

 Customer segmentation vs market segmentation

-In comparison to customer segmentation, market segmentation is more general and looks at all of the marketplace.
+In comparison to customer segmentation, market segmentation is more general and looks at the entire marketplace.
 Whereas market segmentation relates to the whole market, customer segmentation is your part of the market.

-For example, if you’re in the business of selling vehicles and you typically sell to businesses, then your customer segment is B2B and you might compare customers that are likely to buy large commercial lorries, versus small business owned vans.
-These two customers have different needs, and depending on the correlation you find might then become two different customer segments for you to focus on.
+For example, if you’re in the business of selling vehicles and you typically sell directly to businesses, then your customer segment is B2B and you might compare customers that are likely to buy large commercial trucks, versus small business-owned vans.
+These two customers have different needs and, depending on the correlation you find, might then become two different customer segments for you to focus on.

-In this instance, most market producers aren’t going to cater to the whole market so it is more effective to focus on the selling element.
-You’ll see a better pay off by targeting one or two focused customer segments, rather than the whole market.
+However, if you’re considering the entire market, you might compare people that are in the market for a sedan versus a sports car, which is much broader.
+In this instance, most market producers aren’t going to cater to the whole market, so it is more effective to focus on the selling element.
+You’ll see a better payoff by targeting one or two focused customer segments rather than trying to attract the whole market with a broader, shotgun approach.

 Types of customer segmentation

-There are different factors of segmentation that should be given careful consideration.
-These are not one-size-fits-all, and you should do what is right for your business.
+There are different segmentation variables that you should give careful consideration as you begin to build out your customer segmentation efforts.
+These are not one-size-fits-all, so you should do what is right for your business.

 Customer segmentation can be broken down into two types: